davdane/MedicalReminder/readme.txt

 ) ENGINE=InnoDB AUTO_INCREMENT=49 DEFAULT CHARSET=utf8mb4

-4-Compile in the folder "ionic serve"
+4-Compile in the folder where you extracted project.rar with the command "ionic serve start"